ipld/ipld/selectors/example-selectors.md

 these examples are JSON for convenience and by convention, but all the examples would work the same even if they were in other formats.
-Similarly, **Selectors themselves are just IPLD documents**, so while we've written yaml forms here, they could just as well be e.g. JSON or CBOR.
+Similarly, **Selectors themselves are just IPLD documents**, so while we've written YAML forms here, they could just as well be e.g. JSON or CBOR.
-When we write yaml, we'll also use quoted strings for user-supplied strings, and unquoted strings as map keys when it's for a field specified by the schema.
+When we write YAML, we'll also use quoted strings for user-supplied strings, and unquoted strings as map keys when it's for a field specified by the schema.

 For human convenience, we will also pretend there are a few modifications